- FANTASY FOOTBALL

 Slovakia- Almost a medal winner in Vancouver, the Slovaks finished 11th in Sochi.

-Switzerland- Thought to be a dark-horse medal contender, Switzerland was eliminated by Latvia in the qualifying round.That one felt like a guess.RussiaUSASlovakiaSwitzerlandShare this Story×Google+posted by: julian_meiOpinion
+Switzerland- Thought to be a dark-horse medal contender, Switzerland was eliminated by Latvia in the qualifying round.Now we’ll just have to wait and see, won’t we?RussiaUSASlovakiaSwitzerlandShare this Story×Google+posted by: julian_meiOpinion

 - Vancouver may have been more exciting for Canadian hockey fans, but Sochi was a far more dominant performance by the Canadian men's hockey team.